-{Buchholz, 2016 #189;Kok, 2020 #622}{Kakaradov, 2017 #350;Kok, 2020 #622;Kurd, 2020 #620;Milner, 2020 #621}We used an unsupervised approach to analyze single cell gene expression and infer developmental connections between naïve antigen-specific CD8 T cells and their activated progenies early in the response to either acute or chronic infection with Lymphocytic choriomeningitis virus (LCMV).
-Mice exposed systemically to LCMVArm undergo an infection in the spleen that is cleared acutely.
-Viremia peaks around day 4 p.i. and is mainly cleared by day 8.
-In contrast, LCMVCl13 disseminates from the spleen to multiple tissues and establishes a chronic infection.
-In either setting, multiple distinct subsets of activated CD8 T cells are evident in the spleen by day 8 p.i. that compose, or give rise to, distinct effector (TEFF), memory (TMEM) and exhausted (TEX) subsets [REF].
-To generate these cells naïve, LCMV-specific, P14 TCR transgenic (Thy1.1+) CD8 T cells were adoptively transferred to naïve wildytype C57BL/6J (Thy1.2+) hosts, which were subsequently inoculated with either the Armstrong (LCMVArm) or Clone 13 (LCMVCl13) strains of LCMV.
-P14 TCR transgenic and endogenous tetramer+ (GP33+, Thy1.2+) CD8 T cells are both specific for the LCMV epitope GP33-41 presented in H2-Db MHC-I, and were each purified from the spleens of the same hosts on days 5 or 8 post infection (p.i.) preparation of droplet-based single cell RNA-sequencing (scRNA-seq) libraries.
-To exclude batch effects, infection of mice in these groups was staggered to synchronize isolation of cells from the different time points on the same day, and were processed in parallel with freshly isolated naïve P14 CD8 T cells using cell hashing (Fig S1A, schematic showing all transfer and infection groups and timing to coordinate isolation of all cells on the same day).
-The analysis of multiple time points, and because naive CD8 T cells are recruited into the response asynchronously over the first ~ 3 days after infection faciliated sampling a spectrum of developmental stages in the responding ensemble {D'Souza, 2006 #615}.
+Lineage tracing studies have provided evidence that following naïve CD8 T cell activation, but prior to geometric population expansion, key developmental decisions commit cells in the accumulating progenies to short-lived TEFF and long-lived TMEM cell, as well as TRM cell differentiaition outcomes {Buchholz, 2016 #189;Kok, 2020 #622}.
+In addition, previous scRNA-seq studies demonstrated extensive heterogeneity between responding CD8 T cells after intracellular infections, but the potential developmental connections accounting for generation of this diversity was not identified {Kakaradov, 2017 #350;Kok, 2020 #622;Kurd, 2020 #620;Milner, 2020 #621}.
+In order to define these trajectories, an unsupervised analysis of scRNA-seq data was used to infer connections between naïve cells and their activated progenies early in the response to either an acute or chronic viral infection induced by different strains of Lymphocytic choriomeningitis virus (LCMV).
+Systemic exposure of mice with LCMV-Armstrong (LCMVArm) induces an acute infection in the spleen that is cleared rapidly.
+Viremia peaks around day 4 post infection (p.i.) and is mainly cleared by day 8.
+In contrast, by day 8 p.i. with LCMV-Clone 13 (LCMVCl13) the virus disseminates from the spleen and persists chronically in multiple tissues.
+By day 8 p.i. distinct subsets of activated TEFF, TMEM precursor and TEX CD8 T cells become evident in the spleen in each infection setting [REF].
+To generate these subsets, naïve, P14 TCR transgenic (Thy1.1+) CD8 T cells were adoptively transferred to naïve wildytype C57BL/6J (Thy1.2+) hosts, and separate groups were infected with either LCMVArm or LCMVCl13.
+On days 5 and 8 p.i. donor P14 TCR transgenic CD8 T cells (Thy1.1+), and host-derived endogenous tetramer reactive CD8 T cells (GP33+, Thy1.2+), which both recognize the LCMV epitope GP33-41 presented in H2-Db MHC-I, were purified from the spleens of the same hosts and prepared into droplet-based single-cell RNA-sequencing (scRNA-seq) libraries.
+To avoid batch effects, isolation of each cell population from the different time points was performed on the same day in parallel with freshly isolated naïve P14 CD8 T cells, by staggering the infections of mice in these groups and using using cell hashing (fig. S1A, [schematic showing all transfer and infection groups and timing to coordinate isolation of all cells on the same day]).
+This approach faciliated sampling a spectrum of developmental stages in the responding ensemble by including analysis of multiple time points, and because naive CD8 T cells are recruited into the response asynchronously over the first ~ 3 days after infection{D'Souza, 2006 #615}.

-Activated naïve CD8 T cells initially differentiate in a linear path.
+Activated naïve CD8 T cells initially differentiate along a linear path into uncommitted progenitor cells.